Assistant Directors

 What does a 1st Assistant Director do in Peru?

-The 1st AD runs the set — managing the shooting schedule, coordinating all departments, and ensuring the director focuses on creative decisions.
-In Peru, the 1st AD also manages MinCultura heritage permits, plans for altitude acclimatization, and coordinates equipment logistics for remote locations.
+The 1st AD runs the set.
+They manage the shooting schedule, set up all departments, and free the director to focus on creative work.
+In Peru, the 1st AD also handles MinCultura heritage permits, plans time to adjust to altitude, and sets up gear logistics for remote locations.

 What's the difference between 1st and 2nd AD?